zenml-io/zenml/docs/book/cloud-guide/aws/aws_guide.md

 ## Quick setup

-If you're looking for a way to get started quickly, we've combined all the commands so you can simply copy-paste them and execute them in a single go.
+If you're looking for a way to get started quickly, we've combined all the commands so you can copy-paste them and execute them in a single go.
 You'll only need to set values for the `<REGION>` and `<RDS_MYSQL_PASSWORD>` right at the beginning before executing the rest.

 <details>
     <summary>Quick setup commands</summary>